 - Lead counsel in the successful defence to complex litigation involving a libel and slander claim against a Member of Parliament which included actions in the Ontario Superior Court of Justice, Court of Appeal for Ontario and the Federal Court of Canada (Trial Division)

-- Provided defence counsel for professionals / members responding to complaints filed with the College of Occupational Therapists of Ontario, the Law Society of Upper Canada, and the Professional Engineers Association of Ontario
+- Acted as defence counsel for professionals / members responding to complaints filed with the The Royal College of Dental Surgeons of Ontario, College of Occupational Therapists of Ontario, the Law Society of Upper Canada, and the Professional Engineers Association of Ontario

 - Acted as Standing Agent for the Department of Justice from 1988 to 2000 conducting prosecutions under the Narcotics Control Act, Food and Drug Act, Controlled Drugs and Substances Act, Income Tax Act, Canada Labour Code, etc